 The updated block model for the Roça Grande Mine is based on drilling and channel sample data using a data cut-off date of June 30, 2015.
 The database comprises 649 drill holes and 6,517 channel samples.
-The estimate was generated from a block model constrained by threedimensional (3D) wireframe models that were constructed using a minimum width of one metre.
+The estimate was generated from a block model constrained by three-dimensional (3D) wireframe models that were constructed using a minimum width of one metre.
 The purpose of the minimum width criteria was to attempt to identify any areas of high grade mineralization that could be candidates for extraction using highly selective underground mining methods.
 A minimum width criteria was subsequently applied to the Mineral Resource reporting criteria by using a minimum grade times thickness product of 3 gram-metres.
-The gold grades are estimated using the inverse distance cubed interpolation (ID3) algorithm using capped composited assays.
-A capping value of 30 g/t Au was applied for the RG01 and RG06 Orebodies while a capping value of 50 g/t Au was applied for the RG02, RG03 and RG07 Orebodies.
-The Mineral Resources are reported using the gold grades estimated by the inverse distance cubed (ID3) method.
-The wireframe models of the mineralization and excavated material for the Roça Grande Mine were constructed using the excavation information as of December 31, 2015.
+The gold grades are estimated using the ID3 algorithm using capped composited assays.
+A capping value of 30 g/t Au was applied for the RG01 and RG06 Orebodies while a capping value of 50 g/t Au was applied for the RG02, RG03, and RG07 Orebodies.
+The Mineral Resources are reported using the gold grades estimated by the ID3 method.
+The wireframe models of the mineralization and excavated material for the Roça Grande Mine were constructed using the excavation information as of December 31, 2017